pymupdf/PyMuPDF-Layout/geminipro_markdowns/page_92.md

 *   adding material exploration prospects
 *   drilling wildcat exploration wells.

-### SUCCESS RATE OF 44% IN 2004
+## SUCCESS RATE OF 44% IN 2004

-Santos' 2004 exploration effort produced good results, as the Company high graded its exploration acreage and started drilling one of the most exciting portfolios in the industry.
+Santos’ 2004 exploration effort produced good results, as the Company high graded its exploration acreage and started drilling one of the most exciting portfolios in the industry.

 Santos discovered hydrocarbons in seven of the sixteen wildcat wells that were drilled, achieving an impressive success rate of 44%.